Nicholas D'Amour

 Nicholas D'Amour (born September 4, 2001) is a recurve archer from the United States Virgin Islands.
 He competed for the Virgin Islands at the 2020 Summer Olympics and 2024 Summer Olympics.
 He also competed for the Virgin Islands at the 2023 Pan American Games.

 D'Amour attended the University of the Virgin Islands.

-He represented U.S. Virgin Island before switching his international allegiance to United States of America after finishig 2024 Olympics.
-Since 2025 he represents United States since 2025.
+He represented the U.S. Virgin Island before switching his international allegiance to the United States of America after finishig the 2024 Olympics.
+Since 2025, he has represented the United States.